-The installation details differ somewhat depending on whether the post is installed inside or outside outer joist (called a rim or band joist) and whether the rim joist runs perpendicular or parallel to the deck joists.
+The installation details differ somewhat depending on whether the post is installed inside or outside the outer joist (called a rim or band joist) and whether the rim joist runs perpendicular or parallel to the deck joists.
 To avoid confusion, we’ll refer to parallel rim joist as an end joist.
-Special details are also required at inside and outside corners.
-The most common connections for railing posts are shown below.

 The most difficult part of the installation is accurately drilling two 9/16-in. holes in each post for the 1/2-inch bolts or threaded rod.
 Most installers use a marking jig to locate the holes.
 A drill press is helpful to keep the holes square to the post.
 Otherwise a good eye and steady hand are essential.

 In general, the steel connector is used with the upper bolt, about 2 inches down from the top of the joist.
 The lower hole receives a bolt with washers.
 For longer connections, threaded steel rod is used rather than bolts.

 Outside the rim joist.
 This is the most common installation and the simplest if the post aligns with a floor joist (see Detail A, below).
 If the post is between two joists, you will need to use two connectors, one on each nearby joist, and bolt to post to the rim joist between the two connectors.